brandonmarshal/lsx-demo-theme/logs/week25/logs-week25-day3.md

 -   Studied Figma animations, see Asana task for more details - https://app.asana.com/1/1152726221312/project/1211170302971594/task/1213505486362437?focus=true
 -   Did some practical on Animations, I started with the Wishlist button, got it to hover and the heart to fill once clicked.
+-   Completed the Mobile menu components, I added linear colours for those buttons and divider.
+-   Started working on the new Flower page design, collecting those components.

 ## Time Logs

 -   1.0 hrs – Studying Figma animations
 -   1.0 hrs - Animations Practical
+-   2.5 hrs - Spent time working on the Sixcats DS.
+Specifically completing the mobile menu (colours) and the Flower page, started collecting components.

 ---